Brian Matthews (biochemist)

-He created hundreds of mutants of T4 lysozyme (making it the commonest structure in the PDB), determined their structure by x-ray crystallography and measured their melting temperatures.
+He created hundreds of mutants of T4 lysozyme (making it the most common structure in the PDB), determined their structure by x-ray crystallography and measured their melting temperatures.
 Starting from questions about the basis of "temperature-sensitive" mutations, his work has explicated much about the general energetic and structural effects of mutations in proteins.
 He also solved early structures of the thermophilic bacterial enzyme thermolysin, the helix-turn-helix DNA-binding transcription factor lambda Cro repressor, and the light-antenna bacteriochlorophyll protein.

 Beyond his contributions to biochemistry, Matthews is also known in the machine learning community for the Matthews correlation coefficient, which he introduced in a paper in 1975.
-The coefficient is used as a measure of the quality of binary (two-class) classifications.
+The coefficient is used as a measure of the quality of binary and, in its generalized form, also multiclass classifications.

 Matthews has been a member of the National Academy of Sciences since 1986.
-He is the editor of the scientific journal Protein Science.
+He was the editor of the scientific journal Protein Science.